SummerA0318/cse15l-lab-reports/Lab-Report-1.md

 Cd: change directory to somewhere I need

-This is the screenshot of trying different commands.
+This is the screenshot of trying different commands

 ![image](https://user-images.githubusercontent.com/114268165/193388235-7a959267-159e-4973-bc12-24b5fde976b9.jpg)